samuel40791765/RTOS-NPCSScheduler-SRP/ReadMe.md

 ![alt text](https://raw.githubusercontent.com/samuel40791765/RTOS-NPCSScheduler-SRP/master/projectimages/pic1.png)

 (1)	Non-Premptible Section <br/>
 In a non-preemptible critical section implementation, the scheduler never allows a context switch whenever there are resources in use.
-To implement this, I decided to use the function OSSchedLock to control when to disable context switches.
-I implemented OSSchedLock() within OSMutexPend and OSSchedUnlock() within OSMutexPost.
+To implement this, I decided to use the function OSSchedLock to control when to disable context switches.I implemented OSSchedLock() within OSMutexPend and OSSchedUnlock() within OSMutexPost.
 By doing this I disable context switches whenever we grab a resource and enable context switches again whenever we let go of the resource. <br/>

-OSMutexPend:
+OSMutexPend: <br/>
  ![alt text](https://raw.githubusercontent.com/samuel40791765/RTOS-NPCSScheduler-SRP/master/projectimages/pic2.png)

 <br/>
-OSMutexPost:
+OSMutexPost: <br/>
 ![alt text](https://raw.githubusercontent.com/samuel40791765/RTOS-NPCSScheduler-SRP/master/projectimages/pic3.png)

 (2)	Task Simulation <br/>